aosabook/500lines/cluster/CHAPTER.rst

 As we'll see below, leader elections are actually quite complex.

 Although simple Paxos guarantees that the cluster will not reach conflicting decisions, it cannot guarantee that any decision will be made.
+For example, if the initial ``Prepare`` message is lost and doesn't reach the acceptors, then the proposer will wait for ``Promise`` message that will never arive.
 Fixing this requires carefully orchestrated re-transmissions: enough to eventually make progress, but not so many that the cluster buries itself in a packet storm.

 Another problem is the dissemination of decisions.